lennontsky/smart-contract-catalog/README.md

-# Kadena Tools App
+# Kadena Smart Contract Catalog App

-This repository contains the source code and documentation for the Kadena Transfer App, a decentralized application (dApp) built on the Kadena blockchain platform.
-The Kadena Transfer App allows users to transfer digital assets securely and efficiently using smart contracts on the Kadena blockchain.
+This repository is an extention of the original Kadena Transfer App, but adapted to host a simple interface for the smart contract catalog for kadena's blockchain, it's an implementation for the bounty ofered[https://app.wonderverse.xyz/organization/kadena/boards?entity=bounty&task=158613465108316223].

 ## Table of Contents